KShewengger/benefit-management/README.md

 2.)
 Setup your database configuration on /config/development.yml

 3.)
-Run Seed to seed our database: $ npm run seed
+Run Seed script to seed your database with mock data:

+   $ npm run seed
 ```

 ## Running the app